viam-modules/raspberry-pi/README.md

 * `viam:raspberry-pi:rpi` - Configure a Raspberry Pi 4, 3 and Zero 2 W,  board to access GPIO functionality: input, output, PWM, power, serial interfaces, etc.
 * `viam:raspberry-pi:rpi-servo` - Configure a servo controlled by the GPIO pins on the board.

+## Requirements

+Follow the [setup guide](https://docs.viam.com/installation/prepare/rpi-setup/) to prepare your Pi for running `viam-server` before configuring this board.

 ## Configure your `raspberry-pi` board

-Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com), searching for `raspberry-pi`
+Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com), searching for `raspberry-pi`.

-Fill in the attributes as applicable to your board, according to the example below.
-The configuration is the same as the [board docs](https://docs.viam.com/components/board/pi/).
+Fill in the attributes as applicable to your board:

 ```json
 {